JetBrains-Research/DeepBugsPlugin/README.md

 Code inspection, intended to detect report any function call in which arguments are probably swapped.

 ## Configuration
 DeepBugsPlugin computes the probability that a piece of code is an instance of a particular bug pattern.
 Then it reports possible bugs, if the computed value is above a threshold.
-Threshold is configurable and could be set manually in `Preferences/Settings | Tools | DeepBugs` or reset to the default state with the `Default` button.
+Each code inspection uses its own threshold value.
+Thresholds are configurable and could be set manually in `Preferences/Settings | Tools | DeepBugs` or reset to the default state with the `Default` button.